The 10 Best Purple Shampoos For Blondes In 2019

-When it comes to purple shampoo, however, things aren’t always so clear!
+When it comes to hair products like purple shampoo, however, things aren’t always so clear!
 From Clairol to John Frieda to Joico, there’s no shortage of options when it comes to finding the perfect purple shampoo for you.
 Here at Maple Holistics, we want to help make that job a little bit easier for you by bringing you our breakdown.
 Buckle up and get ready to go to purple shampoo school!

 How To Fix Brassy Colored Blonde Hair

 Brassy and ashy hair tones are complete opposites.
 Brassy tones make blonde hair look warmer hues of yellow, orange, and sometimes red.
 These often unwanted warmer color tones can give blonde hair an orange or yellow hue.